ConservationMetrics/gc-docs/docs/guides/guide-timelapse-project/index.md

 Timelapse can be downloaded [here](https://timelapse.ucalgary.ca/download/).
 There are three different install methods.
 We recommend using the "1 MSI Per-User Installer (recommended for most)" unless there is some reason you need to use one of the other install methods.

-## Key Resources from the Timelapse developers
+## Key Resources from the Timelapse Developers

 - :house: [Timelapse Home Page](https://timelapse.ucalgary.ca/)
 - :arrow_down: [Download and Installation](https://timelapse.ucalgary.ca/download/)